debbdeb/NarrateAStory/README.md

 # NarrateAStory.com

-NarrateAStory.com is a **data storytelling and collaborative research platform** focused on **heritage ontology, story maps, crowdsourced data collection, and immersive storytelling**.
+NarrateAStory.com is a **data storytelling and collaborative research platform** focused on **rare heritage ontology, story maps, and immersive storytelling**.
-The platform supports the use of **data science and machine learning methods** for organizing, analyzing, and interpreting structured and semi-structured data in a research and educational context.
+The platform supports the use of **AI** for organizing, analyzing, and interpreting structured and semi-structured data in a research and educational context.

 NarrateAStory.com explores multiple application areas — including **cultural heritage** and **education** — with the aim of supporting **engaging, data-driven learning and knowledge-sharing experiences**.
 It provides an open, participatory space where researchers and members of the public can co-create data, contribute observations, and share stories that help document and preserve global heritage.